darryncampbell/MX-SignatureAuthentication-Demo/README.md

 How you specify the signature to MX depends on which MX feature you are calling.

-MX will require either:
+MX will require one of:

-- A HEX string representation of the DER encoded certificate

-OR

 - A certificate file encoded as a binary DER (.crt)
+- A HEX string representation of the DER encoded certificate contents
+- A Base64 string representation of the DER encoded certificate contents

-In either case, the data contained within the certificate represents the same thing, **the signature of the certificate that signed the app**
+In all cases, the data contained within the certificate represents the same thing, **the signature of the certificate that signed the app**

 ## How to obtain the Package Signature